Kingsley Academy Celebrates Post-16 Results

-Sixth-form students from Aylward Academy were celebrating their Key Stage 5 results on Thursday, demonstrating an improved performance on last year.
+Sixth formers from Kingsley Academy were celebrating their Key Stage 5 results on Thursday, demonstrating an improved performance on last year.

-In the vocational arena, our Sixth Form students also achieved some impressive outcomes, with 85% of students securing a Merit or better in their Applied General qualifications.
+In the vocational arena, our sixth form students also achieved some strong outcomes, with 58% of students achieving a Merit or better in their Applied General qualification(s).

 Lord Agnew, Minister for the School System, said:

-“Congratulations to all the pupils and staff at Aylward Academy, and the wider team at AET, on the culmination of much hard work.
-A level results day marks the moment so many young people will make choices that can shape the rest of their lives, so whatever path they choose, every pupil at Aylward Academy should do so full of confidence.”
+“Congratulations to all the pupils and staff at Kingsley Academy, and the wider team at AET, on reaching the culmination of much hard work.
+A level results day marks the moment so many young people will make choices that can shape the rest of their lives, so whatever path they choose, every pupil at Kingsley Academy should do so full of confidence”.

 Julian Drinkall, CEO of AET said:

 “At AET, we are wholly focused on ensuring that the education our academies provide helps young people go on to lead remarkable lives.
-Today’s results at Aylward Academy put our students firmly on the path to that future, and whether they are moving on to take their studies further, or going into employment, we wish them all the very best for their next exciting step.”
+Today’s results at Kingsley Academy put our students firmly on the path to that future, and whether they are moving on to take their studies further, or going into employment, we wish them all the very best for their next exciting step”.